Marci Guttenberg

 facing the *back* of the outer envelope.

-No inner envelope – Pick up the pile in your right hand, print side up.
+No inner envelope – Pick up the pile in your right hand, and print side up.
 Pick up the outer envelope in your left hand.
 Stuff the stack into the envelope facing the *back* of the outer envelope.
 The print side will be facing guests as they open the envelope.

 Source: WeddingWire